z00nx/z00nx.github.io/_posts/2016-08-16-sectalks-0x13-fsociety.md

 ```
 Running strings on the executable we see a couple of things:

-* The binary may start spawn a shell
+* The binary start spawn a shell
 * There is a false flag stored in the binary (The correct flag should be in the "hack.Sydney{}" format)
 * There is a quote from the series Mr Robot
 * There is some more text